Streaming Services in Canada: A Consolidated List

 - Over 400 documentaries available

-- Amazon Prime – get access to prime video and amazon.ca free two-day prime shipping. $79+ tax yearly (if you decide to cancel before the year, they will refund the remaining prorated balance).
+- Amazon Prime – get access to prime video and amazon.ca free two-day prime shipping. $7.99/mo.
 Available on Amazon Fire, Android and Apple Phones and tablets, smart TVs, PS3, PS4, Xbox One, Apple TV, Computer browser, NVIDIA Shield

 - YouTube Premium – $11.99/mo. comes with YouTube music streaming, ad-free videos, and access to youtube original content – this is great for watching concerts, 4K(UHD) content, YouTube original video content, have some friends over for youtube karaoke (or sing along with the kids – lots of kids’ karaoke available), and you can even find full episodes of some shows (just do a search for “full episodes”).